CRE · Valuation · Investment Analysis

 Middle-Market Accounts Receivable Financing · Overland Park, KS

-• Managed a $3.5M portfolio of 30 clients, generating $750K in revenue while mitigating a potential $50K loss through timely financial analysis
+• Managed reporting and utilization monitoring for a $3.5M book of 30 middle-market clients, generating $750K in revenue and mitigating a potential $50K loss through timely financial analysis

-• Automated client communications via Excel macros, reducing debt recovery time by 80%
+• Streamlined collections by automating communications via Excel macros, reducing cycle time by 80%

 Implementation Consultant